CodyMoore240/reactStarterProject/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A quick way to get up and running with React/Redux.

+## Getting Started

+Copy the files into a directory and type `npm install` in the console.

 ## Available Scripts